osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  * Add the osrfoundation repository to your sources list.
  * Install `ros-$distro-gazebo4-ros-pkgs` from the osrfoundation repository, which will install the `gazebo4` package.
  * Use catkin workspaces to compile the rest of the software used from source.

-### Gazebo 3.x series

-The OSRF repository provides `-gazebo3-` versions of ROS/Hydro and ROS/Groovy gazebo wrappers (`gazebo3_ros_pkgs`) which are built on top of the `gazebo3` package.
-The steps to use them are:

- * Add the osrfoundation repository to your sources list.
- * Install `ros-$distro-gazebo3-ros-pkgs` from the osrfoundation repository, which will install the `gazebo3` package.
- * Use catkin workspaces to compile the rest of the software used from source.

 ### Gazebo 2.x series